hzz0024/hzz0024.github.io/_posts/2020/2020-04-07-DelBay19 mtDNA mapping.markdown

 ### Results

-Overall, reads that could be mapped to the mitogenome only contribute a very small portion of trimmed data.
-The mitogenome mapping rate ranges from 0.00% to 3.78%, with an average value of 0.05%.
+Overall, reads that could be mapped to the mitogenome contribute a very small portion of the trimmed data.
+The mitogenome mapping rates range from 0.00% to 3.78%, with an average value of 0.05%.
 The detailed summary data is [here](https://docs.google.com/spreadsheets/d/1VB4okrGUJDNhS5E9hsMUYVGbKtz8guPCs4SPiqKmqL4/edit?usp=sharing).
-Among them, two individuals showed abnormal high mapping rates, SR0719ch_002 (3,78%) and SR0719ch_327 (0.85%), which indicate potential contamination in these samples.
-The low nuclear genome mapping rates of these two samples (SR0719ch_327 1.9% nuclear reads mapped and SR0719ch_002 SR002 60.89%) relative to other samples (~80% mapping rate) supported this hypothesis.
+Among them, two individuals showed abnormal high mapping rates, SR0719ch_002 (3,78%) and SR0719ch_327 (0.85%), which indicate potential contamination in these two samples.
+The low nuclear genome mapping rates of these two samples (SR0719ch_327 1.9% mapped and SR0719ch_002 SR002 60.89% mapped to the nuclear genome) relative to other samples (~80% mapping rate) supported this hypothesis.

 The unmapped reads are used for the downstream nuclear DNA mapping and bam file processing.